 “I think they could discuss what their perceptions are of what a good fraternity is, or their ideas about masculinity and manhood, and talk about the difference between how students act compared to what they believe to be typical behavior.”A. Robbins

 In an interview with Esquire, Robbins is asked how fraternities can rehab their image.
-She suggests that they can turn the narrative around, even if it takes a while, by focusing on presenting students with a place to develop their communication skills and a safe space among other guys – “I think that can be valuable on campus and to members,” she says.
+She suggests that they can turn the narrative around by focusing on presenting students with a place to develop their communication skills and a safe space among other guys.
+“I think that can be valuable on campus and to members,” she says.

-With that in mind, I finished our time together asking for two to three ideas for fraternities to live up that suggested re-branding effort.
-If we were to become organizations looked at to develop interpersonal skills and to provide a safe space for men among men, how could our actions live up to our talking points?
+With that in mind, I finished our time together asking for a few ideas for fraternities to live up that suggested re-branding effort.
+How could our actions live up to those talking points?
 Here are her suggestions:

 1. “Replace hazing with another difficult challenge”

-“Hazing has outmaneuvered outright prohibition, and many people – whether it is right or wrong – feel as if they need to “earn something to be considered a true member.
-Now, I (Alexandra) met many men from chapters who did not want to make their pledging process difficult, and who wanted to spend that time getting to know one another and they seemed to have as strong a brotherhood as any other chapter, but if a fraternity could create an alternative to hazing – something community service driven which is a challenge to accomplish – it could fill that need.”
+“Many people – whether right or wrong, and I’m not saying I (Robbins) agree – feel as if they need to “earn something to be considered a true member.
+I met many men from chapters who did not want to make their pledging process difficult.
+They wanted to spend that time getting to know one another and they seemed to have as strong a brotherhood as any other chapter.
+But if a fraternity could create an alternative to hazing – something community service driven which is challenging to accomplish – it could fill that need.”

 2. “Teach guys healthy ways to be masculine”